michaelohagan/chembiohub-site/_posts/2014-10-02-UX-in-scientific-software.md

 layout: post
 ---

-On Tuesday 30th September 2014 Karen, Andrew and I attended a [UX Oxford](http://www.meetup.com/UX-Oxford/) talk by Roman Pichler [(@romanpichler)](http://twitter.com/romanpichler) entitled "UX and Scrum".<!-- more --> The slides have been made available [here](http://www.slideshare.net/romanpichler/ux-and-scrum).
+On Tuesday 30th September 2014 Karen, Andrew and I attended a <a href="http://www.meetup.com/UX-Oxford/" onclick='return !window.open(this.href);'>UX Oxford</a> talk by Roman Pichler <a href="http://twitter.com/romanpichler" onclick='return !window.open(this.href);'>(@romanpichler)</a> entitled "UX and Scrum".<!-- more --> The slides have been made available <a href="http://www.slideshare.net/romanpichler/ux-and-scrum" onclick='return !window.open(this.href);'>here</a>.
 In the talk there were a number of interesting ideas put forward relating to UX (User Experience) in terms of project planning - when to start thinking about UX planning, ideas on how UX can fit an agile/scrum workflow and how to reliably keep track of and advance UX plans and ideas.

 **Concepts from the talk**

 One interesting idea was that of the **persona**, complementary to a user story.
 This describes a target user type in more detail, outlining what they hope to get out of the system and how they may use the system, rather than describing one specific linear process.
-Roman has constructed a template for building personas which can be found [here](http://www.romanpichler.com/tools/persona-template/).
-More information on personas in project planning can be found [here](http://guide.agilealliance.org/guide/personas.html).
+Roman has constructed a template for building personas which can be found <a href="http://www.romanpichler.com/tools/persona-template/" onclick='return !window.open(this.href);'>here</a>.
+More information on personas in project planning can be found <a href="http://guide.agilealliance.org/guide/personas.html" onclick='return !window.open(this.href);'>here</a>.

 Another concept was that of the **Product Canvas**.
 This image is taken directly from the slideshare presentation linked above.